cairo-book/cairo-book/src/ch202-00-memory.md

 # Memory

-Memory in Cairo stores traces during program execution and each occupied memory space is divided into segments depending on the purpose of the new entry.

-Cairo's memory is designed to provide efficient memory access in AIR for converting operations into a sequence of mathematical equations aka AIR constraints for proof verification.
+Cairo's memory model is designed to efficiently represent and manage memory access during program execution.
+Unlike the traditional random access read-write memory model found in most high-level programming languages, Cairo’s memory model is specifically tailored for efficient representation of each memory access for AIR which allows for more streamlined proof generation.

-As a result, Cairo's memory model is different from random access read-write memory model that is widely used in modern high level programming languages.

-In this chapter, we will dive deep into Cairo's unique memory model and understand its behavior during program execution.
+In this chapter, we will explore the key aspects of Cairo’s memory model, including how values in memory are structured, accessed, and managed.